platoai/multer-gcs/README.md

 ```
 GCS_BUCKET='bucket-name'
 GCLOUD_PROJECT='dummy-project'
-GCS_KEYFILE='/path/to/keyfile.json'
+GOOGLE_APPLICATION_CREDENTIALS='/path/to/keyfile.json'
 ```

 All the official `@google-cloud/storage` authentication options should be supported by the `gcs` method.
-For more information, read the [documentation](https://googlecloudplatform.github.io/google-cloud-node/#/docs/storage/guides/authentication).
+For more information, read their [documentation](https://googlecloudplatform.github.io/google-cloud-node/#/docs/storage/guides/authentication).

 #### transformers